 The area is known for its high, rugged and beautiful mountain scenery, as well as the variety of wildlife that makes its home there, including bighorn sheep, elk, moose, deer, mountain lions and bears (learn more about bear safety).

 A variety of hiking, mountain biking, ATV and horseback riding trails as well as old roads climb into the steep drainages and canyons of the Bitterroot Range.
-The trail at the end of Forest Road 241 leads to Stony Lake at over 8,000 feet in elevation.

-Guests also enjoy snowmobiling, cross country skiing and snowshoeing in the area during the winter.
+Guests also enjoy snowmobiling, cross country skiing, and snowshoeing in the area during the winter.

 Reservations are nonrefundable unless extenuating circumstances warrant otherwise.
 Determination will be made on a case by case basis.